Dreading visiting the Grave

 Work in progress

 It seems that now we are virtually imprisoned there is a greater need to connect.
 I’ve found that when I exercise my dog more people say hello and now that I have to write from home rather than at a cafe, suddenly the need to share what I’m working on is palpable, although I rarely used to talk about my projects.
 Here is a snippet from a chapter entitled Shopping.
-It is from the second book in the trilogy manuscript entitled Paris Next Week.
+It is from my book with the working Title Towards Paris.
 I hope you enjoy this glimpse.
 Like all of us at the moment, she is imprisoned.
 In Sarah’s case by the threat of violence.

 Shopping